ophub/amlogic-s9xxx-openwrt/documents/README.md

 ## 10. Advanced Tutorial on Personalized Firmware Customization

-If you have followed the tutorial to this step, I believe you already know how to play happily.
-But if you continue to delve into it, you will start an extraordinary journey of exploration.
-You will encounter many problems, which requires you to be prepared to explore constantly, be good at using search engines to solve problems, and spend some time learning in some OpenWrt communities.
+If you have followed the tutorial to this point, you should already have a solid understanding of the basics.
+However, continuing to explore further will take you on a rewarding journey.
+You will encounter many challenges, which requires a mindset of continuous exploration, proficiency in using search engines to solve problems, and spending time learning in OpenWrt communities.

 ### 10.1 Getting to Know the Complete .config File

-Use OpenWrt's official source code repository, or other branch source code repositories, to conduct a local compilation once, such as choosing the source code repository at https://github.com/coolsnowwolf/lede.
-Following its compilation instructions, install the Ubuntu system locally, deploy the environment, and complete a local compilation.
-In the local compilation configuration interface, you can also see a lot of rich descriptions, which will strengthen your understanding of the OpenWrt compilation process.
+Use OpenWrt's official source code repository or another branch to perform a local compilation.
+For example, using the source code repository at https://github.com/coolsnowwolf/lede, follow its compilation instructions to install Ubuntu locally, set up the environment, and complete a local compilation.
+The local compilation configuration interface provides extensive descriptions that will deepen your understanding of the OpenWrt compilation process.

-After you complete the personalized configuration of OpenWrt locally, save and exit the configuration interface.
-You can find the .config file in the root directory of the local OpenWrt source code repository (enter the `ls -a` command in the root directory of the code repository to view all hidden files).
-You can upload this file directly to your repository on github.com and replace the file at `config/lede_master/config`.
+After completing personalized OpenWrt configuration locally, save and exit the configuration interface.
+You can find the .config file in the root directory of the local OpenWrt source code repository (run the `ls -a` command in the root directory to view all hidden files).
+You can upload this file directly to your repository on github.com, replacing the file at `config/lede_master/config`.

 ### 10.2 Understanding Workflow Files

-GitHub's official detailed instructions on how to use GitHub Actions are available.
-You can start getting to know it here: [GitHub Actions Quick Start](https://docs.github.com/en/actions/quickstart)
+GitHub provides detailed official documentation on how to use GitHub Actions.
+You can start learning about it here: [GitHub Actions Quick Start](https://docs.github.com/en/actions/quickstart)

-Let's take a simple look at the current compilation process control file being used in the repository as an example: [build-openwrt-system-image.yml](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/.github/workflows/build-openwrt-system-image.yml)
+Let's briefly examine the compilation process control file currently used in this repository: [build-openwrt-system-image.yml](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/.github/workflows/build-openwrt-system-image.yml)

 #### 10.2.1 Changing the Address and Branch of the Compilation Source Code Repository